St. George Greek Orthodox Church

 WE WELCOME EVERYONE TO OUR CHURCH COMMUNITY!

 We are grateful that you have joined us for prayer and worship.
-Please join us after the Divine Services in our Fellowship Hall for our Palm Sunday Luncheon hosted by our Parish Council.
+Please join us after the Divine Services in our Fellowship Hall for a free will donation luncheon and a presentation by Bishop Themi.

 Mark Your Calendar: